marton-helli-aimotive/weather_data/PROJECT_PLAN.md

 ## Potential Ambiguities & Clarifications Needed

 ### Scope Clarifications
 1. **Dashboard Authentication**: Should this include user registration or just login?
+Answer: just login
 2. **Data Persistence**: Do we need long-term data storage (database) or in-memory is sufficient?
+Answer: long-term data storage
 3. **Real-time Requirements**: What's the acceptable delay for "real-time" updates?
+Answer: Up to you
 4. **API Rate Limits**: Should we implement paid API tiers or focus on free tiers?
+Answer: free

 ### Technical Decisions
 1. **Database Choice**: PostgreSQL, SQLite, or just in-memory storage?
+Answer: PostgreSQL
 2. **Dashboard Framework**: Streamlit vs Dash - any preference?
+Answer: Streamlit
 3. **Deployment Target**: Local containers only or cloud deployment needed?
+Answer: local
 4. **Monitoring Level**: Basic health checks or full observability stack?
+Answer: basic

 ### Feature Priorities
 1. Which advanced features from `bonus_tasks.md` should be included in scope?
+Answer: None yet
 2. Should machine learning predictions be included or kept as future enhancement?
+Answer: Not yet
 3. How comprehensive should the geospatial analysis be?
+Answer: Basic

 ## Next Steps